-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 The

-paramName option is used to set the name of the parameter for the uploaded file; were you using a file upload form element, it would match the
+paramName option is used to set the name of the parameter for the uploaded file.
+If you’re using a file upload form element, it will match the

 name attribute.
-If you don’t include it then it defaults to
+If you don’t include it, it defaults to

 file.

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.